MeditoolsBV/.github/.github/ISSUE_TEMPLATE/refinement.md

 - [ ] Give short description of this issue.
 - [ ] Determine with whom to discuss this with: @...

-    > This should start with a product owner.
+    > This should start with the product owner.
-    > When it's a functional change, include Pieter van Tiel.
-    > When it's a technical change, include Pieter Bos.
     > The product owner can defer to someone else.
 Include that person here instead.

 - [ ] Discuss the issue.